 Nothing Happens Overnight

-I am sooo glad I stuck it out, because after two years of hard work, I finally feel like I’m getting paid what the job is actually worth.
+I am soooo glad I stuck it out, because after two years of hard work, I finally felt like I was getting paid what the job is actually worth.

 1. Ad Income